za3k/short-programs/README.md

 A collection of short programs which I wrote and find useful, but don't need their own repository

+asciicam
+---
+Displays the webcam through ASCII graphics.
+Just for fun.

 confirm
 ---
 (Dead) `cp confirm.txt /usr/share/confirm/confirm` for install.
 Randomly tells you to avoid a default course of action to switch up habits.
 Poorly designed, doesn't work.